Selling tips for impactful and efficient Fair Trade sales.

 - Be specific: Are you funding a youth group trip?
 Building a well in a rural community overseas?
 Making a donation to the local homeless shelter?
 Talk about it: your customers will be more motivated to buy your products when they understand the impact.

 - Lift up your denomination's support of Fair Trade.
-If you are part of one of the twelve faith groups and denominations that partner with Equal Exchange, make sure your community knows.
+If you are part of one of the interfaith partner groups that partner with Equal Exchange, make sure your community knows.

 - Let people know there's more to learn: refer your customers to Equal Exchange's website for in-depth and specific information.